JRbemt/Inleiding-Modelleren/README.md

 # Inleiding-Modelleren
-Rough model of the logistics of the bus lines 401 &amp; 402 in Eindhoven/ Veldhoven
+Rough model of the logistics of the bus lines 401 &amp; 402 in Eindhoven/ Veldhoven.
 <a href="https://jrbemt.github.io/Inleiding-Modelleren/.">The model </a> is school project for the course: "Inleiding Modelleren".
 Model uses .csv files to read in data, download all files in "master/Data/" and upload them at the starting screen.